 What is the Teaching Pyramid?

 The Teaching Pyramid provides support for children"s appropriate behavior, prevents challenging behavior, and addresses problematic behavior.
-WestEd"s Teaching Pyramid is based on evidence-based practice originally developed by the Center on the Social Emotional Foundations in Early Learning (CSEFEL), authorized by California Department of Education (CDE), and aligned with California"s Early Learning and Development System.
+WestEd"s Teaching Pyramid is based on evidence-based practice originally developed by the Center on the Social Emotional Foundations in Early Learning (CSEFEL), authorized by the California Department of Education (CDE), and aligned with California"s Early Learning and Development System.